josezurita21/holbertonschool-shell/io_redirections_and_filters/README.md

 #17.
 I hate bins
 *File:* 17-hidethisword
 Display all the lines in the file /etc/passwd that do not contain the pattern bin

+#18.
+Letters only please
+*File:* 18-letteronly
+Display all lines of the file starting with a letter.